SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2024/multi-arch-images-via-docker-selenium.md

 | standalone-chrome   | Ubuntu LTS       | ✅     | ❌     |
 | node-chrome         | Ubuntu LTS       | ✅     | ❌     |

-### Build, test, and distribute
+### Build, test, and distribute multi-arch images

-We also would like to share something that has been done to keep the multi-arch images can be built, tested, and distributed seamlessly.
+We would also like to share what has been done to ensure that the multi-arch images can be built, tested, and distributed seamlessly.

 - Utilize Bash scripts and Makefile to wrap the tasks as much as possible.
 It provides the transparency on how the container images are built and proceed by single command.

 - Utilize Arm VM's support on [CircleCI](https://app.circleci.com/pipelines/github/SeleniumHQ/docker-selenium) to build, test, and deploy ARM64 images.
 Once GitHub Actions officially supports Arm-based hosted runners, those workflows can easily be moved back to the same place.
 All the tests done for AMD64 images (including Docker, Docker Compose, and deploy to Kubernetes) are used to verify ARM64 images.

 - Utilize experimental feature [containerd image store](https://docs.docker.com/storage/containerd/) in Docker Engine to build and distribute multi-arch images in a simple way.

 Hopefully, this will make it easy for the community to find and use multi-arch images to simplify Selenium Grid Server deployment on various platforms.

+---

 Stay tuned for updates by following SeleniumHQ on [X (Formerly Twitter)](https://twitter.com/seleniumhq) or [LinkedIn](https://www.linkedin.com/company/selenium/)!